primext/fluffy-disco/README.md

-# Image Resizer Tool
+# Image Resizer Web App

-This project is a web-based **Image Resizer Tool** that allows users to upload an image, resize it to a desired file size, and download the resized image while maintaining the original file format.
+This project is a web-based **Image Resizer Web App** that allows users to upload an image, resize it to a desired file size, and download the resized image while maintaining the original file format.
 The tool provides feedback on the resizing process directly on the webpage.

 ---